 With staff in Washington, DC and Brussels, the Center formulates and promotes pragmatic public policies designed to maximize the benefits of data-driven innovation in the public and private sectors.
-It educates policymakers and the public about the opportunities and challenges associated with data, as well as technology trends such as predictive analytics, open data, cloud computing, and the Internet of Things.
+It educates policymakers and the public about the opportunities and challenges associated with data, as well as technology trends such as open data, artificial intelligence, and the Internet of Things.

 Sound interesting?
 Sign up to receive our weekly email updates.

 Press or Speaking Engagements

 If you wish to contact the Center for Data for press, please contact us at email@example.com.

 For speaking engagements, please contact us at firstname.lastname@example.org.